emilk/alignify/README.md

 		float   x        =  1.0f;
 	}

+For a more extensive example, see test_input.txt vs test_output.txt

 ## Key points:
 * Alignify will align code blocks using spaces
 * Alignify will keep indentation intact
 * The output can be re-alignified (eg. to re-align after a change)
 * To signal a code block break to Alignify, use a tab or at least two spaces
-* Alignify is meant to be run on snippets of code, not entire source files (at least not yet)
-* Alignify is agnostic to what it formats (ie. what programming language the input is written in)
+* Alignify is agnostic to what it formats (ie. what programming language the input is written in, if any)
 * The horizontal offset of a code block is controlled by the longest prefix (excluding spaces) plus the number of spaces that follows that.

+## How to use it
+### From a terminal

+		cat code.txt | python alignify.py
+		python alignify.py code.txt

+### As a service (Mac OS X)
+* Create a new script in Automator
+* Drag-drop a "Run Shell Script" (under Library->Utilities)
+* Pick /usr/bin/python
+* Make sure "Ouput replaces selected text" is checked
+* Save it as "Alignify"
+* Open System Preferences -> Keyboard
+* Under "Services", bind ctrl-shift-A to Alignify
+* Select any text in any application and press ctrl-shift-A to align it
+* ??????
+* PROFIT!

 ## Caveats
 * Code must be indented with tabs (if at all).
 Why?
 If the code is indented with tabs, Alignify can easily keep idnentation intact, and align lines that start with spaces.
 However, if you indent your code with spaces there are many reasons to stop, and there is one more: there is no sure-fire way for Alignify to distinguish between indentation and intent for align, eg:

-	if foo  &&  bar:
+	    if done:  // Comment
-	    align this line or not?
+	        return // align this line to the above?

 ## Tips and tricks:
 * To keep a code block "alive", append two empty spaces on a row ("Madonna  ")